tanujbordikar/shopify-theme-skeleton/rewards.md

   - No prior experience required.
   - Repeated failures to submit correct PRs may result in being placed on a low priority PR list.
 Compliance with contribution guidelines and verification of rule understanding is required to return to the normal priority list.
 - **L1 Contributors**:
-  - Requirement of either 1 point in 'shopify-theme' or equivalent points in associated technologies.
+  - Requirement of over 160 points in associated technologies.
   - Conversion of appropriate points from associated technologies into 'shopify-theme' is necessary for attempting as an L1 contributor.

 ## 🎉 Conclusion